Your favourite dishes in a single cloud kitchen

 The Process

-We embarked on this dream and to make it a reality, we had to consider multiple factors, including the customer and staff experience, as well as the logistics and legalities of it.
+We had to consider multiple factors, including the customer and staff experience, as well as the logistics and legalities of it.
 My team and I led the expansion across SEA (Southeast Asia) and aided in launching the first outlet in Bangkok and in Indonesia.

 This involved stakeholder management, behavioural research, operational blueprint mapping and site dry runs.